neurodroid/stimfit/doc/sphinx/howto/runningmean.rst

     >>> sweep = stf.get_trace(trace,channel)

-:func:`stf.get_trace()` simply imports the **trace** of the **channel** into a 1D-Numpy array that we called sweep.
+:func:`stf.get_trace()` imports the **trace** of the **channel** into a 1D-Numpy array that we called sweep.
 The default values provided by the function are -1.
 This means that by default, the current trace/channel will be imported.

 We create a new stf window with the following